felipevalerio/estudos-sobre-banco-de-dados/README.md

 # estudos-sobre-banco-de-dados

 Just a bunch of annotations about DMBS based on the CMU Database Courses and the book Database Internals.
-Everything is in Portuguese, I will rewrite the in a less crazy and more "formal" way in English.
+Everything is in Portuguese, I will rewrite it in a less crazy and more "formal" way in English.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------